kailash-manasarovar/statement/docs/timeline/2024/november.md

 - But who would want the drug-tests records deleted, I wonder?
 - Could it be the Metropolitan police service; protecting pedophile pornographers in Spain and rape-gangs in North London?
 - Is the drug test service owned by North London criminal gangs?
-- Are Google porn-addict employees worried about the evidence of tampered Google search results on my account owned too?
+- Are Google porn-addict employees responsible for tampering with my Google search results owned by the gangs too?

 ### An inexplicably bad haircut